neetcode-gh/leetcode/articles/design-a-leaderboard.md

 - Space complexity: $O(N + K)$

->  Where $N$ is the total number of players in the leaderboard, and $K$ is the number of top-scoring players to return.
+>  Where $N$ is the total number of players in the leaderboard, and $K$ is the number of top-scoring players.

 ---